 For the most mobile of missions, grab the RTIC backpack cooler.
 It straps comfortably to your back and can hold up to 40 cans.
-The rolltop closure is perfect for keeping water out if you find yourself on the river or out at sea.
+The rolltop closure is perfect for keeping water out if you find yourself on the river or out at sea, plus it doubles as a floating cooler.
 You can even throw your RTIC backpack cooler in the water and let it float along beside you if you like.
-RTIC’s backpack cooler is the product which varies the most from YETI’s comparable offering.
+RTIC's backpack cooler is the product which varies the most from YETI's comparable offering.
 However, true to the recurring theme, the RTIC backpack cooler is about half the price of the YETI duffel bag.

 When all's said and done, it's pretty clear who's making your next cooler.
 There's really no point in messing with those cheapo coolers you'll find lining the shelves of your average box-store.
 An RTIC cooler would probably hold ice better with it's lid open than one of those pieces of junk.

 And if you had been planning on leveling up anyways, you're welcome for saving you from the price-trap of buying a YETI.
 Get the same, top quality for a fraction of the price by looking on Amazon.com and picking up your favorite RTIC cooler today.

 From now on, you'll always be ready to chill with the very best of them, no matter where your adventures take you.